 Sealants are not a substitute for brushing your teeth.
 It is important to maintain proper oral hygiene and keep up with professional dental cleanings.
 Also, sealants do not protect between the teeth, so it is essential to continue to floss daily.

-For more information or to request an appointment, contact Anthony Gonzales, DDS.
+For more information or to request an appointment, Contact Anthony Gonzalez, DDS.